 Our approach

-Sensitive to the outcomes of a polarised society, the Julius Baer Foundation believes that when brought together, socio-economic groups from either end of the income ladder have much to learn from each other.
-With this in mind, we seek to bring together people from the top 10 per cent and the bottom 40 per cent of society to encourage collaboration and exchange, and support development of partnership-based collaborations focused on equal opportunities and social mobility.
+Sensitive to the outcomes of a polarised society, the Julius Baer Foundation believes that when bringing together socio-economic groups from either end of the wealth spectrum, they have much to learn from each other.
+With this in mind, we seek to bring together privileged with disadvantaged people to encourage collaboration and exchange, and support development of partnership-based collaborations focused on equal opportunities and social mobility.

 The Julius Baer Foundation in particular values non-charitable and productive partnerships that go beyond mere monetary donations.
 This means that the beneficiaries of these initiatives are directly involved in enabling social mobility and that the emphasis is on sharing structural resources that reduce wealth inequality.